agiletkiewicz/activewear-cli-ruby-gem/README.md

 # EthicalActivewear

-Find ethical activewear brands to shop!
+This Ruby Gem provides a CLI to view the best sustainable and ethical activewear brands as per the Good On You website.

 ## Installation